DataIntellectTech/TorQ/docs/dataaccess.md

 # Introduction and Key Features

-The Dataaccess API is a TorQ upgrade designed for cloud compatibility.
+The Dataaccess API is a TorQ upgrade designed for seamless cross process data retrival.

 Other Key upgrades of the API are:
 - Compatibility with non kdb processes such as Google BigQuery and qREST